w3c/adapt/explainers/discoverable-destinations.md

 ### Demarcating destination content

-As well-known destinations are normal links, they can make use of fragments to point to certain elements on the destination page.
+As discoverable destinations are normal links, they can make use of fragments to point to certain elements on the destination page.

-The UA/AT can then use this information (and the knowledge that the navigation was via the Well-known destination UI) to render the destination page in an appropriate way for the user.
+The UA/AT can then use this information (and the knowledge that the navigation was via the Discoverable Destination UI) to render the destination page in an appropriate way for the user.
 This may involve:

 * Highlighting the specific relevant part of the page.